If you are a woman in business and want to share your business story, then share it with us here and get featured!

 Having said that, there have also been several cases where the courts did consent to termination of pregnancy beyond 20 weeks.
 A woman can also be permitted to terminate her pregnancy at 24 weeks, in cases where there is a danger to the health of the mother, as happened in this case.

 Then there is this horrifying true story of a 14 year old girl who was forced to marry her rapist and bring up the baby.
 The village elders and her family all came to the conclusion this was the best option, because of her family’s poverty and the fact that she had seven other siblings her father had to provide for.
 He could not afford to travel 50 kms one way to court to fight the situation, so this.
 It makes you wonder if India will ever progress.

 Is this it for rape victims then?
 The ultimate solution is to marry your rapist and live happily ever after?
 Can there be a happily ever after when the beginning is such?
 Can they refuse to carry their rapist’s baby or do they have to live with it for the rest of the life?

 We cannot force a victim of a violent rape/forced sex to give birth to a child of a rapist (applicable to minors as well).

 A rape victim shall not be further traumatized by putting her through a needless process of approaching courts for taking permission (for termination).

-Yet though the law seemingly is in favor of safe, legal abortions, regardless of your age, marital status etc, why do women face such troubles?
+Yet though the abortion law in India is seemingly in favour of safe, legal abortions, regardless of your age, marital status etc, why do women face such troubles?
 I wonder if men were in this situation, how much easier would life be for them?
 Heck, if men got pregnant, there may not be any laws in place.

 When will women NOT have to fight for every right already permitted by law?
 And this, the most basic one.
 Why do they have to fight for control of their own body?
 Why does anyone else think they have the right to say what a woman can and cannot do with themselves.